NinVoido/spotify-vpn/doc/man-sections/script-options.rst

     :code:`tls_id_{n}` except the component X509 subject fields are broken out, and no string remapping occurs on these field values (except for remapping of control characters to ":code:`_`").
-For example, the following variables would be set on the OpenVPN server using the sample client certificate in sample-keys (client.crt).
+For example, the following variables would be set on the spotify server using the sample client certificate in sample-keys (client.crt).
 Note that the verification level is 0 for the client certificate and 1 for the CA certificate.